sez11a/liferay-docs/develop/commerce/articles/70-new-product-type.markdown

         }
     }

-The `getLabel` method provides a name for the admin screen on the frontend.
+The `getLabel` method provides a name for the new tab on the frontend.
 You must have a `Language.properties` file containing a language key for appropriate string (`sample` in the example above).
 For more details on the above methods, see